Honeysett History, Family Crest & Coats of Arms

 The surname Honeysett was first found in Somerset where conjecturally they are descended from William, a Norman noble who was a subtenant of Roger de Courseulles, and was Lord of the manor of Hunecote or Hunnecota, and was recorded in the Domesday Book taken in the year 1086, and the manor is recorded as being "two nuns, as a royal grant."

 The township of Huncoat in Lancashire also derived its name from the ancient family.
 "This was a royal manor in the reign of the Confessor, who, in the great survey, is recorded to have held two carucates in 'Hunnicott.'
 James de Huncote, and John his son, occur in the reign of Edward I.; the Hall was occupied by this family."

 Early History of the Honeysett family

-Another 183 words (13 lines of text) are included under the topic Early Honeysett History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Honeysett research.
+Another 53 words (4 lines of text) are included under the topic Early Honeysett History in all our PDF Extended History products and printed products wherever possible.

 Honeysett Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Honycott, Hunnicott, Huncote, Honicote, Honeycott, Honeycutt, Hunnicot and many more.